 99 "People Watching" restaurants in Los Angeles.

-A classic spot that works for pretty much anything, Jones Hollywood is what we wish more of Hollywood were like.
+Jones Hollywood is a classic spot that works for pretty much anything, and is the version Hollywood we actually wish existed.